csun-comp587-s20/Basketball-Statistics-Tracking/README.md

 # Basketball-Statistics-Tracking
 ### By: Alex Eidt
-A program that can track player statistics for a Basketball game
+A program that can track player statistics for a Basketball Game

 [ManagementPanelNoBench]: Screenshots/ManagementPanelNoBench.PNG